Priorities

 Revitalizing Arts, Culture, and Community Life

-Sedona has a long history of being vibrant arts community, with strong local participation and nationally recognized cultural offerings.
+Sedona has a long history of being a vibrant arts community, with strong local participation and nationally recognized cultural offerings.
 That identity has weakened over time, not due to lack of interest, but because of unenthusiastic support or even opposition from City government.

 I support expanding access to existing venues, encouraging broader use of community facilities, and strategically supporting arts organizations until they become self-sustaining.